Why Spain is becoming the main digital hub in Southern Europe

 In that regard, Spain, compared to the FLAP markets, is not experiencing the power scarcity that Ireland or The Netherlands are suffering.
 This power constrains have led to moratoriums for data center developments in those countries.
 Additionally, Spain is Europe’s champion in renewable energy production and intends to increase its renewable generation capacity (wind and photovoltaic power) by at least 3GW/year in the coming decade.
 Renewable energy already accounted for 47% of total annual generation in 2021.

 The pandemic has accelerated the interest in Spain as a preferred Data Center location, with the entrance of new players of large public cloud or BTC platforms.
 Furthermore, hyperscalers such as AWS, Microsoft, Google or IBM have publicly announced and pointed to Spain as a strategic cloud region and others, such as Meta, are developing large campuses.

 The fact is that hyperscalers are turning their objectives towards the peninsula due to the problems and obstacles they are encountering in Western & Northern Europe (e.g., Meta-Zeewole).

 All these facts resulted in Spain being considered as an area of high attraction for both operators and investors expecting to receive investments in the data center sector up to more than 6.8 billion euros between now and 2026.
 According to our Data Center Snapshot for Iberian Peninsula Spain will reach a supply of 773 MW including current supply (113 MW) and pipeline (both secured and uncertain).

 Download the report for further details and the latest trends & data in the Spanish Data Center Market.

-Know more about our services for the Spanish Data center market
+Learn more about our services for the Spanish Data Centers market.